dramforever/easyriscv/index.md

 # Introduction

-Inspired by [Easy 6502 by Nick Morgan][easy6502], this is a quick-ish introduction to RISC-V assembly programming.
-This introduction is intended for those with a basic familiarity with low level computer science concepts, but unfamiliar with RISC-V. If you're curious about RISC-V, I hope this will be a good start to your journey to learning about it.
+Inspired by [Easy 6502 by Nick Morgan][easy6502], this is a quick-ish introductory tutorial to RISC-V assembly programming.
+This tutorial is intended for those with a basic familiarity with low level computer science concepts, but unfamiliar with RISC-V. If you're curious about RISC-V, I hope this will be a good start to your journey to learning about it.